-Most researchers in this theme focus on fashion apparel and textiles.
 Increasing global competition, vertical disintegration and the rise of fast fashion has resulted in a geographically complex and fragmented industry sector that faces chronic downward price pressure as well as demand for shorter lead times.

 Increasing globalisation of retailing and consumption as well as new ways of selling and marketing online (including e-commerce and social media) present challenges as well as opportunities in the management and marketing of fashion and textiles.

 A greater focus on sustainability, including ethical and environmental issues, is reflected in our research, which addresses various issues from modern slavery in global supply chains to consumer perceptions of access-based consumption.